phill-holland/neurodiversity-accommodations-cheat-sheet/README.md

 ## Who am I?

-I am a late diagnosed autistic individual working in the technology industry as a software engineer.
+I am a late diagnosed autistic individual working in the technology industry as a software engineer in the United Kingdom.

 I am not a trained medical professional, nor am I a formally trained expert on neurodiversity, this list is created from personal lived experiences and personal research into the subject of neurodiversity, and more explicitly autism.